Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: : Editing Weights through Projections on Subspaces

 Formally, given a base model to edit, we assume access to a dataset of toxic and non-toxic sentence pairs $\mathcal{D}_\text{pref} = \{(x_i^{+}, x_i^{-})\}_{i=1}^N$.
 We compute the sentence embeddings of $x_i^{+}, x_i^{-}$, denoted as $\vx_{i,\ell}^{+}, \vx_{i,\ell}^{-}$ respectively at each layer of the language model, $\ell \; \in \{L_0\dots L\}$ starting from layer $L_0$, and omit the subscript $\ell$ when context allows (\Scref{sec:method-theory}).
 We stack all the sentence embeddings as $\mX_\ell^{+}, \mX_\ell^{-} \in \mathbb{R}^{N\times D}$.
 Following~\cite{bordia2019identifying}, we identify an approximation of the model's toxic subspace through the difference of these embeddings:

-A key observation suggested by our analysis in Table~\ref{tab:proj-censored} is that this matrix, while encoding the toxic subspace of the model, also encodes general syntactical and semantic information that must be preserved through the editing process.
+A key observation suggested by our analysis in Table~\ref{tab:proj-censored} is that this matrix, while encoding the toxic subspace of the model, also encodes general syntactical and semantic information that must not be changed through the editing process.
 As a result, we propose a simple three-step algorithm.

-\paragraph{Step 1: Filtering Frequent Token Information through Centering} We first compute the mean vector $\vmu\coloneqq \text{mean}(\mX_\ell^-)$ by averaging across the non-toxic sentence embeddings, which reflects the general statistics of the corpus.\footnote{We show in Appendix \Scref{sec:appendix-overlap} that the mean vector numerically equals the first singular vector of $\mT_\ell^0$.} Table~\ref{tab:proj-censored} shows that $\vmu$ likely represents information of stop words that are non-toxic and critical for the model.
+\paragraph{Step 1: Filtering Frequent Token Information through Centering} We first compute the mean vector $\vmu\coloneqq \text{mean}(\mX_\ell^-)$ by averaging across the non-toxic sentence embeddings.
+This reflects the general statistics of the corpus.\footnote{We show in Appendix \Scref{sec:appendix-overlap} that the mean vector numerically equals the first singular vector of $\mT_\ell^0$.} Table~\ref{tab:proj-censored} shows that $\vmu$ likely represents information of stop words that are non-toxic and critical for the model.
 As a result, we avoid editing weights in the direction of $\vmu$ by calculating a centered embedding difference matrix $\mT_{\ell}$.

-More simply, we project out the component in the direction of $\vmu$, so that our further editing (Step 3 below) does not significantly change how the model uses non-toxic frequent tokens.
+More simply, we project out the component in the direction of $\vmu$, to ensure that our edit (Step 3) does not significantly change how the model uses non-toxic frequent tokens.

 \paragraph{Step 2: Selecting Toxic Directions} To find the dominant directions of the toxic subspace, we apply SVD to $\mT_\ell$ and pick the top-$k$ right singular vectors as the most toxic directions.
 Subsequently, we define the toxic projection matrix as the sum of the outer product of the toxic singular vectors.